stephendolan/site/src/_writing/2023-01-05-a-chat-curmudgeons-slack-preferences.md

 ![Slack Sidebar]({{ assetPath }}/slack-sidebar.png)

 Another critical setting for me is to show `Unread conversations only`.
 This really helps to reduce clutter and focus on only the things that might be actionable at any given time.
+If you like having Starred conversations/channels always available, setting this on individual Sidebar Sections can be a great move, too.

 ## Mute agressively